What We Believe

 For this reason God calls us together as He commands us to hear His Word and be recipients of His gifts (Exodus 20:8).
 It is in the setting of the divine service that God leads us to confess our sins before Him and through His called and ordained servant, hear His Good News of forgiveness in Jesus.
 God calls new believers of all ages to receive His washing of forgiveness in the waters of Holy Baptism (Matthew 28:19, Romans 6:1-11), not as our commitment to Him, but His commitment to us.
 And because of our struggle with temptations to sin, God provides a meal of His Son's very body and blood, given for those who desire to leave their sins at the foot of the cross (Matthew 26:26-29, 1 Corinthians 11:23-32).

-Although many believe in Jesus and that since His free salvation for everyone, all Christians are on the same page.
+Although many believe in Jesus and that since His free salvation for everyone, all Christians are not on the same page.
 Sadly throughout the centuries, many differences have divided us in what we believe, teach, and confess the Bible contains.
 Our Savior Lutheran Church is a congregation of the Lutheran Church-Missouri Synod, a church body whose Biblical understanding and confession are contained within the Book of Concord.
 As we are called to recognize the serious nature of partaking the Lord's Supper in a means that may be harmful to our soul (1 Corinthians 11:23-32), we request that guests and visitors who are not members of a church of the Lutheran Church-Missouri Synod please speak with our pastor prior to communing with us.

 The Good News of Jesus' love is for all, for each one of us needs Him every day.
 If you have any questions, please ask and we will do our best to serve you.